OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - Do not truncate passwords.
 Make sure that every character the user types in is actually included in the password.

-- Allow usage of **all** characters including unicode and whitespaces.
+- Allow usage of **all** characters including unicode and whitespace.
 There should be no password composition rules limiting the type of characters permitted.

 - Ensure credential rotation when a password leak, or at the time of compromise identification.